 You should be comprehensive, but use space wisely.
 Generally speaking, focus on recent jobs relative to the work you’re seeking: limit your positions to the last two to four jobs you’ve held.
 This provides enough space to give substantive details about your accomplishments.

 Each bullet point in your social worker resume tells the story of your experience and qualifications.
-To make sure your bullet points are effective and easy-to-read, choose active verbs that are specific to social work, use a consistent tense, and use sentence fragments without ending punctuation.
+Make your bullet points effective by choosing active verbs that are specific to social work, using a consistent tense, and using sentence fragments without ending punctuation.

 Examples of bullet points include: